 Table of Contents

-Despite the very similar sounding names, a merchant account is worlds away from a business bank account.
-Let’s clear up what a business bank account is first: In a nutshell, a business bank account is really just a business version of a regular checking account.
-Your funds are in the account; they’re not borrowed, and they’re accessible by you anytime.
+You’re probably already well aware that a business bank account is just a business version of a regular checking account.
+Your funds are in the account; they’re not borrowed, and they’re accessible to you anytime.
 A separate bank account is often legally required in businesses larger than a sole proprietor.
 While you don’t necessarily have to open up a business bank account to keep funds separate, doing so offers many benefits for your business.
 It helps you build up your credit score for your business in the event you ever want a business loan, for starters.

 Many other products and services may come bundled with your merchant account or are available as add-on services, including:

 - POS Systems: A bank that offers merchant accounts and a default POS can be a good thing.
 We’ve also seen it be a horrible thing.
 Choosing the best POS system for your small business is no small consideration, and you need one that works for all of your business needs.
 For instance, Chase actually has partnerships with more than 400 software companies to give you a bit of freedom.
 Wells Fargo, on the other hand, pushes Fiserv’s Clover platform, which can be very expensive for a small business that doesn’t need a lot of bells and whistles.

 - Mobile Payments: Almost all major banks today offer some sort of mobile payment system as part of their merchant services portfolio.
 In most cases, the mPOS offered will be a third-party product.
 For example, Wells Fargo Merchant Services offers the Clover Go card reader.
 However, if you only plan to accept payments in the field, providers such as Square, QuickBooks GoPayment, or PayPal Zettle will usually be less expensive overall.